sh1boot/sh1boot.github.io/_posts/2023-11-06-rowhammer-mitigation-musings.md

 encryption has to do anyway, so hopefully a solved problem (spoiler: keeping secrets is never a solved problem).

-That also highlights that modern CPUs have the means to compare the RowHammer sensitivity of hashed versus unhashed storage.
+That also highlights that modern CPUs have, in the form of in-memory encryption features like [TME][] and [SME][], the means to compare the RowHammer sensitivity of hashed versus unhashed storage.
 Which is handy.
+Somebody should do that.
+I wish I had the means myself.

 ## Allowing ECC to do its job more effectively

 The above mitigation doesn't exactly solve anything, though.
 It would just move the problem around and hopefully makes the failure case less likely and with smaller effect.
-Ideally sufficiently small an effect that ECC could do its job effectively.
+Ideally it makes errors sufficiently small in effect that ECC could do its job effectively.

-The greater mitigation would be to spread what ECC considers in a block across different physical regions of storage; so that an attack focused on one part of the chip is effective only against a small portion of the block which ECC has to salvage.
+The greater mitigation would be to spread what ECC considers in a block across different physical regions of storage; so that an attack focused on one part of the chip is effective only against a small portion of the block which ECC has to salvage; even in the overall damage is large, ECC might need only correct small fragments of it at a time if the ECC block is properly distributed.

 ### Row address permutation